green-fox-academy/myfirstapp-syllabus/week02/exercises/js-building-blocks.md

 for (let i = 0; i < bookCount; i++) {
   // here comes the code which moves the books
-  // this block will be repeated bookCunt times
+  // this block will be repeated bookCount times
 }
 ```